 For other bases: use the log template [log□] or type log(8,2)

-Solve: type solve(5^x = 200, x) in Calculator app
+Solve: type solve(5^x = 200, x) in the Calculator app, or use a Graphs page intersection

 Casio fx-CG50